RafaelCartenet/MFCC_STMVN/README.md

 ---

 This normalization turns out to show interesting results.
-Furthermore, in a practical application, a short-term variance is easier to compute than a normalization over all available samples from a dataset.
+Furthermore, in a practical application, *a short-term variance is easier to compute than a normalization over all available samples from a dataset*.

 However, this normalization is heavy regarding computations.
 Indeed at every frame the mean and variance is computed using the neighbor frames.
-At the timestamp t, frames `[t-L/2, ..., t+L/2]` are used to compute mean and variance.
+At the timestamp t, frames `[t-L/2, ..., t+L/2]` are used to compute mean and variance, **we are gonna call it the brute way**.
 At the timestamp t+1, frames `[t-L/2+1, ..., t+L/2+1]` are used to compute mean and variance.

-Rather than recomputing mean and variance from scratch at every single frame we can instead find the **recurrence relations** of the mean and variance, which implies much less computations.
+Rather than recomputing mean and variance from scratch based on L frames at every single frame, we are gonna instead find the **recurrence relations** of the mean and variance, that implies much less computations. **We are gonna call it the smart way**.

 ## Recurrence relations